wykwit/epnel/README.md

 L - Language
 ```

+## installation
+You can simply use `python setup.py install`.

 ## wishlist
-A few things that might be nice to have:
+Some things that might be nice to have:
- - functions
- - loops
+ - CLI
  - compiler to C